-If you are sharing a house then you may be asked to sign a joint tenancy agreement or a separate tenancy agreement.
-It is a joint tenancy if you have all signed the same agreement.
-It is a single tenancy if you have each signed separate tenancy agreements (i.e., just for your own room with shared use of the rent of the property).
+If you are sharing a house then you may be asked to sign a joint tenancy or a separate tenancy (i.e., just for your own room with shared use of the rent of the property).
 If you sign a joint tenancy then you will all be responsible for each other's debts and damages.
-If one of the tenants moves out without giving the notice or paying rent then the remaining tenants are liable to pay that tenant’s share.
 If you have a separate agreement for your own room then if there are any discrepancies, the argument is between yourself and your landlord and will not normally involve your housemates (unless perhaps it relates to the common parts of the property).

 Points to Note

 - Rents must be agreed before the contract is signed since this is a binding agreement.
 Remember you can negotiate with the agent/landlord over rents and opt out clauses.
-If you agree any changes make sure the tenancy agreement is amended accordingly before you sign it.
+If you are not happy with the agent's/landlord's suggestions.

 - Always try to get your contract checked; the Students Union Advice Centre/Accommodation Office or Citizen's Advice will be able to check your contract.